KorenP1/cool-zsh-pt/README.md

 # cool-zsh-pt
-Make your zsh shell cool and usefull for PT kali linux
+Make your zsh shell cool and usefull for PT Kali Linux

-HOW TO INSTALL:
+# HOW TO INSTALL:
 ./cool-zsh-pt.sh

 exit

+reboot